aleixofp/codewars-katas/README.md

 # codewars-katas

-A place where I put the katas I solve on Codewars.
+A repository where I'll put solved katas from Codewars of varied kyus (levels) and languages (mostly Python and Java)